Cherie2/Challenge11/README.md

 ## Usage

-User will open apllication on web and be prompted to write a title of task under note title section and then a brief description under note text section.
-When finished writing the note, user can then save the note and refernce it later on the left side of website.
+User will open application on web and be prompted to write a title of their task under note title section and then a brief description of the task under note text section.
+When finished writing the note, user can then save the note and reference it later on the left side of the website.
 When the note is no longer needed, user can then delete it from the list.

 ## License